sbenou/front-end-challenge/README.md

 - storing data in local storage
 - brinding a structure to the project

-Note: some libraries aren't the latest ones i.e react-router ... there are some changes in version 6.0: i.e redirect is no longe to be included in the switch statement and there are new items added such as 'element' so it needs me to spend time on the doc.
+Note: some libraries aren't the latest ones i.e react-router ... there are some changes in version 6.0: i.e redirect is no longer to be included in the switch statement and there are new items added such as 'element' so it needs me to spend time on the doc.